positive-infinity/positive-infinity.github.io/_pages/privacy-apps.md

 E-Mail: [positive.infinity.development@gmail.com](mailto:positive.infinity.development@gmail.com)

 # General information
-This page is used to inform you regarding our policies with the collection, use, and disclosure of Personal Information in our Android apps.
+This page is used to inform you regarding our policies with the collection, use, and disclosure of Personal Information in our apps.

 If you choose to use our apps, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that we collect is used for providing and improving the apps.
 We will not use or share your information with anyone except as described in this Privacy Policy.